 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 LastPass is a popular password manager, but you may feel wary of using it due to its history of data breaches.
-Based on our in-house testing, we recommend NordPass, 1Password, and Bitwarden as the best alternatives to LastPass.
-Our #1 pick is NordPass based on its ease of use, advanced security protocols, and price point.
+Based on our in-house testing, we recommend top password managers RoboForm, NordPass, 1Password, and Keeper as the best alternatives to LastPass.
+Our #1 pick is RoboForm based on its ease of use and price point.

-Learn more about our experience testing these recommended password managers and why NordPass outshines the competition.
+Learn more about our experience testing these recommended password managers and why RoboForm outshines the competition.

 1Password: Best for password organization